BrandwatchLtd/technical-test-qa/README.md

 * Assess how comfortable you are with writing automation tests and the approach taken to accomplish it

 ## 📕 What you need to do:
-Using the testing site https://gorest.co.in/, write automation tests for the following operations:
+Using the testing site https://gorest.co.in/, write automation tests for the following endpoints:
-1. Create a user and verify that the user got created
+1. Create a new user
-2. Update a user and verify that the user got updated
+2. Update user details
-3. Delete a user and verify that user got deleted
+3. Delete user

-Determine how you want to test the end points via automation tests
+The test scenarios are entirely up to you.
+You will not be evaluated on the number of tests created, but instead on the overall quality and efficiency of your automation tests (see evaluation section below).

 **NOTE**: You are free to use any language you are comfortable with, but for reference, we've provided a maven project using Jackson and RestAssured libraries that you can use (feel free to make any changes that you see fit)